elShambler/beingMas_blog/content/post/SteepestRacePA.md

 advertised miles - actually, nor the ruuners... well, especially the runners that like to challenge themselves and add extra off-course miles (I do this quite often... some people call it getting lost).
+To assist with accuracy, I gathered together GPS data for the different races.

 I put together a small list of "challening" races and pulled out their elevation gain in feet and divided